OpenBB-finance/OpenBB/website/content/pro/copilot/index.md

 of use.

-If you'd like to clear the history of the current conversation, you can do so by clicking on the bin icon in the OpenBB Copilot chatbox.
+If you'd like to clear the history of the current conversation, you can do so by clicking on the trashcan icon in the OpenBB Copilot chatbox.
 It is usually a good idea to clear the chat history when you have a new question that is unrelated to your current conversation.